Northrop Grumman Pegasus: Related projects

-Pegasus components have also been the basis of other Orbital Sciences Corporation launchers.
+Pegasus components had also been the basis of other Orbital Sciences Corporation launchers.
 The ground-launched Taurus rocket places the Pegasus stages and a larger fairing atop a Castor 120 first stage, derived from the first stage of the MX Peacekeeper missile.
 Initial launches used refurbished MX first stages.

 The Minotaur I, also ground-launched, is a combination of stages from Taurus launchers and Minuteman missiles, hence the name.
 The first two stages are from a Minuteman II; the upper stages are Orion 50XL and 38.
 Due to the use of surplus military rocket motors, it is only used for U.S. Government and government-sponsored payloads.
+This is because U.S. law forbids selling government property (like ICBM parts) for non institutional purpose.

 A third vehicle is dubbed Minotaur IV despite containing no Minuteman stages.
 It consists of a refurbished MX with an Orion 38 added as a fourth stage.

 The NASA X-43A hypersonic test vehicles were boosted by Pegasus first stages.
 The upper stages were replaced by exposed models of a scramjet-powered vehicle.
 The Orion stages boosted the X-43 to its ignition speed and altitude, and were discarded.
 After firing the scramjet and gathering flight data, the test vehicles also fell into the Pacific.

 The most numerous derivative of Pegasus is the booster for the Ground-based Midcourse Defense (GBMD) interceptor, basically a vertical (silo) launched Pegasus minus wing and fins, and with the first stage modified by addition of a Thrust Vector Control (TVC) system.

 Launch history

-Pegasus has flown 45 missions between 1990 and 2021.
+Pegasus has flown 46 missions between 1990 and 2026.